pantryos/pantryos/frontend/README.md

-# Stok Frontend
+# PantryOS Frontend

-A modern React TypeScript frontend for the Stok inventory management system.
+A modern React TypeScript frontend for the PantryOS inventory management system.

 ## Features